tsunami416604/azure-docs.hu-hu/articles/documentdb/documentdb-java-application.md

         @Override
         public boolean deleteTodoItem(String id) {
-            // DocumentDB refers to documents by self link rather than id.
+            // Azure Cosmos DB refers to documents by self link rather than id.

             // Query for the document to retrieve the self link.
             Document todoItemDocument = getDocumentById(id);